CNBC's Dominic Chu looks into the performance in the tech sector this week. » Read More

-Check out which companies are making headlines after the bell Monday: Micron Technology, Sonic & more
+Check out the companies making headlines after the bell Wednesday: Cal-Maine Foods, Micron Technology, Hess Corporation & more

 Some of the names on the move ahead of the open.